 - Damage may occur.
 Because they are only anchored on one side, there is a slightly higher risk of cracking or debonding than with other bridges.

 If you are in need of replacing a missing tooth, it’s important to weigh all of your options to make a decision that is best for you.
 Your dentist will be able to help you understand your unique situation as well as point you in the direction best for you to replace your tooth.

-If you would like to schedule a consultation to meet with your dentist, give us a call Meadows Dental Care in Palatine today!
+If you would like to schedule a consultation to meet with your dentist in Palantine, IL, give us a call at Meadows Dental Care today!